 Normal microphone clips would pass mechanical noise to the microphone.

 However, microphone shock mounts mechanically isolate the microphone while also fulfilling the same role as mic clips (to hold the microphone in place while attaching it to a mic stand/boom).

 Microphone shock mounts do so with elastic bands or elastomer (a portmanteau between elastic and polymer).
 These bands effectively bridge a connector that holds the microphone to a connector that attaches to a mic stand while mechanically isolating the microphone.

 Rycote is an industry leader in microphone shock mounts:

 The Rycote USM (link to check the price on Amazon) is an excellent shock mount for both large and small studio microphones.
-It provides superb mechanical isolation, steady positioning, and has adjustable feet in order to properly fit a wide range of microphone sizes.
+It provides superb mechanical isolation, steady positioning, and adjustable feet to fit a wide range of microphone sizes properly.

 For a deeper read on microphone shock mounts, check out the following My New Microphone articles: